-This Addendum addresses proposed modifications to the designations in the General Plan and Otay Ranch GDP for the northern portion of Planning Area 12, which would allow for the construction of 600 multi-family residential units, 15,000 square-feet of commercial space in a mixed use format, and 2.0 acres of public parkland.
+In May 2015, the City approved the General Plan and Otay Ranch GDP Amendments, as well as entitlements, for the proposed modifications through approval of the First Addendum to the FEIR.
+The FEIR and the First Addendum are collectively referred to as the "FEIR."
+This Second Addendum provides more specific detail regarding the proposed modifications for the approval of the SPA Plan Amendment, Tentative Map, and Freeway Commercial North Master Precise Plan.
+This Addendum addresses proposed modifications to the designations in the SPA Plan for the northern portion of Planning Area 12, which would allow for the construction of 600 multi-family residential units, 15,000 square-feet of commercial space in a mixed use format, and 2.0 acres of public parkland.
 To achieve this, the definition of the current freeway commercial zone would be modified to allow for residential uses.
 These proposed residential uses would account for approximately 26.7 acres of the Freeway Commercial 2 (FC-2) site.